scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 If links become overloaded, there are several ways to handle this.
 Non comprehensively:

 * Squeeze: send an SCMP message to trigger end-hosts to use an alternative path
-* Steer: send and SCMP to trigger users to ask the control server for a better path
+* Steer: send and SCMP to trigger users to ask the control plane for a better path
 * Reduce: hand over very short lived paths, let the end-hosts wait for the path to expire so that they request new paths and (hopefully) decide on a different path.
 * Recommend: let the end-hosts know which paths are recommended by the AS at this time.

 If a link has good properties, many ASes will disseminate segments and therefore paths through this link to the extent link may become overloaded.
 See Simon Scherrer's work on Braess Paradox.

-Either there needs to be some constant control by all clients to not choose the best theoretical path, but the one that works best, or there needs to be a mechanism whereby control servers do not disseminate “good” links to all end-hosts.
+Either there needs to be some constant control by all clients to not choose the best theoretical path, but the one that works best, or there needs to be a mechanism whereby control plane do not disseminate “good” links to all end-hosts.

 The current consensus is that end-hosts can use multi-pathing and “automatically” converge on the best path, i.e. creating an equilibrium.
 Again, see Simon Scherrer's work on Braess Paradox.